archywillhe/0a.io-v0/posts/chapter1/featured/2015-02-19-set-theory-and-axiomatic-systems-explained.md

 ---
 font: garamond
 layout: post
-title: "Set Theory and Axiomatic Systems (with pics and gifs)"
+title: "Set Theory and Axiomatic Systems explained with pics and gifs"
 metaDescription: |
     Set Theory and Axiomatic Systems explained.
 For anyone who is new to axiomatic set theory.
 containMaths: true